rajanyeah/agentic-ai-creative-studio/README.md

 └─────────────────┘
 ```

 ### Workflow Steps

-1. **💡 Generation Phase**:
+1. **Generation Phase**
-   - Idea Agent receives a topic
-   - Generates 3 unique creative concepts with titles, descriptions, and USPs
+   Idea Agent receives a topic and generates three unique creative concepts with titles, descriptions, and USPs.

-2. **🔍 Analysis Phase**:
+2. **Analysis Phase**
-   - Critic Agent receives ideas from Idea Agent (A2A)
-   - Analyzes strengths, weaknesses, feasibility, market potential, and risks
+   Critic Agent receives ideas from Idea Agent (A2A) and analyzes strengths, weaknesses, feasibility, market potential, and risks.

-3. **✨ Refinement Phase**:
+3. **Refinement Phase**
-   - Refiner Agent receives critique from Critic Agent (A2A)
-   - Improves ideas by addressing weaknesses and enhancing strengths
+   Refiner Agent receives critique from Critic Agent (A2A) and improves ideas by addressing weaknesses and enhancing strengths.

-4. **📊 Presentation Phase**:
+4. **Presentation Phase**
-   - Presenter Agent receives refined ideas from Refiner Agent (A2A)
-   - Creates comprehensive presentation with executive summary, recommendations, and action items
-   - Saves output to a markdown file
+   Presenter Agent receives refined ideas from Refiner Agent (A2A) and creates a comprehensive presentation with executive summary, recommendations, and action items, saving the output to a markdown file.

-## 📁 Output
+## Output

-The system generates a markdown file with the complete creative process and final recommendations:
+The system generates a markdown file with the complete creative process and final recommendations.

-- **Filename format**: `creative_studio_output_YYYYMMDD_HHMMSS.md`
+- **Filename format:** `creative_studio_output_YYYYMMDD_HHMMSS.md`
-- **Contents**:
+- **Contents:**
   - Executive Summary
   - Creative Process Overview
   - Final Recommendations (Top 3 Ideas)
   - Comparison Analysis
   - Next Steps and Action Items

-## 🏗️ Project Structure
+## Project Structure

 ```
 multi-agent-creative-studio/